Arcadia (play): Themes

 Arcadia explores the nature of evidence and truth in the context of modern ideas about history, mathematics, and physics.
 It shows how clues left by the past are interpreted in the present, by both laypeople and scholars.
 Stoppard has said that his initial inspiration came from reading James Gleick's 1987 bestseller, Chaos: Making a New Science, "which is about this new kind of mathematics.
 That sounds fairly daunting if one's talking about a play.
 I thought, here is a marvellous metaphor."
 Besides chaos, the play attends to a wide array of subjects, including thermodynamics, computer algorithms, fractals, population dynamics, determinism (especially in the context of love and death), classics, landscape design, Romanticism vs. Classicism, English literature (particularly poetry), Byron, 18th century periodicals, modern academia, and even South Pacific botany.
 These are all concrete topics of conversation; their more abstract resonances rise into epistemology, nihilism, and the origins of lust and madness.

 Arcadias themes are presented in a series of dichotomies.
 Most prominent is chaos versus order.
 The play's characters and action embody this, moving from a settled social order, in which relationships arise, toward the final scene, where the social order – and even the separation of the two eras – dissolve in the party's chaos, relationships collapse, and the characters die or disperse.
 Yet within that chaos, order can still be found.
 As Valentine declares: "In an ocean of ashes, islands of order.
 Patterns making themselves out of nothing."
 Although the play's world grows increasingly chaotic – with overlapping time periods, increasingly complex ideas, and ever greater variations in social norms and assumptions – connections and order can still be discerned.
 The characters attempt to find and articulate the order they perceive in their world, even as it is continually overturned.

 The center-stage table that collects props from both time periods throughout the play is a vivid metaphor of the chaos/order dichotomy.
-As Paul Edwards, professor of English and History of Art at Bath Spa University, explains:
+As Paul Edwards, professor of English and History of Art at Bath Spa University, suggests: